4 Most Common Questions About Setting Board Goals

 Ultimately, the goals will be approved by the board.
 Still, there are roles to be played by the trustees, non-voting committee members, CEO, and some staff, in setting and implementing the board’s goals.

 In short, the development and eventual success of the goals will rely on a full governance team.
 Your governance team includes the board, CEO, and any C-suite or other staff who support the board and its committees.

-The CEO and C-suite staff are the keepers of most of the data and expertise related to what needs to get done and by when.
+The CEO and C-suite staff are the keepers of most of the data and expertise related to what needs to be done and when.
 For both the charter-specific metrics and any other organizational goals that make up the long-term vision of success, there will be major roles for both the CEO and her team and the board and its members.

-Board goals help you stay on the path, to keep the summit in your sights.
+Board goals help you stay on the path to keep the summit in your sights.

 Instead of just focusing on avoiding the cracks and stones that might trip you up along the way.